floydhub/floyd-docs/docs/guides/reusing_output.md

 job in the same way data is.
 To learn more about mounting data, see [this guide](data/storing_output).

-You can refer to the output of a job by its name with `/output` appended to it.
+You can refer to the output of a job by its name.
-For example: `mckay/projects/quick-start/1/output` refers to the output of the job `mckay/projects/quick-start/1`
+For example: `mckay/projects/quick-start/1/` refers to the output of the job `mckay/projects/quick-start/1`

 Use the `--data` flag in the `floyd run` command, mount past output to a job,